zeidim/zeidim.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral research associate, working with Prof. [Wylie Stroberg](https://stroberg-lab.github.io/), on the intersection of mechanical engineering and biophysics.
-My research focuses on machine learning–driven reduced-order modeling of intracellular transport, with an emphasis on how endoplasmic reticulum (ER) crowding and heterogeneity shape protein trafficking.
-My work spans from the development of multiscale models and leveraging operator learning and auxiliary variable approaches (Mori–Zwanzig/GLE) to extract mechanistic, clinically relevant insights.
+I am an [NSERC (CPRA) Postdoc Fellow](https://nserc-crsng.canada.ca/en/funding-opportunity/canada-postdoctoral-research-award-program), working with Prof. [Wylie Stroberg](https://stroberg-lab.github.io/), on the intersection of mechanical engineering and biophysics.
+My research focuses on machine learning–driven reduced-order modeling of intracellular transport, with an emphasis on how endoplasmic reticulum (ER) crowding and heterogeneity affect protein trafficking.
+My work involves developing multiscale models and leveraging the Mori–Zwanzig formalism to extract mechanistic and clinically relevant insights from intracellular transport processes.

 I earned a double BSc degree in Mechanical Engineering and Aerospace Engineering from [Sharif University of Technology](https://en.sharif.ir/), my MSc in Mechanical Engineering from the [University of Alberta](https://ualberta.ca/), and completed my PhD at the [University of Toronto](https://utoronto.ca/), working under the supervision of Prof. [Chul B. Park](https://mpml.mie.utoronto.ca/lab/) and Prof. [Chun Il Kim](https://apps.ualberta.ca/directory/person/cikim).